webyrd/underconstraints/README.md

 failing fast, but not for ensuring correctness.
 Underconstraints might give us *some* improved commutative conjunction behavior.

+The goals wrapped in an `underconstraino` behave according to `onceo` semantics, which means that upon failure, there is no danger of two adjacent `underconstraino` goals entering a generate-and-test divergence loop.

 It is not necessary to reify underconstraints, since underconstraints are supposed to be no more constraining than the constraints that are already imposed by the "normal" miniKanren